sneakysneak/docs/pages/installing-templates-api/overview-new-account.md

 ---
-title: Overview
+title: Creating a new Account using the Cyclr API
 sidebar: cyclr_sidebar
 permalink: overview-new-account
 tags:
 ---

-## Creating a new Account using the Cyclr API

 This article gives an overview on setting up a new Cyclr Account using the Cyclr API.